shahzebsiddiqui/jobstats/README.rst

 ::

-  $ jobstats.py -a -u watrok
+  $ jobstats -a -u watrok
   User: watrok
   Default Account: hpceng
   User is part of the following slurm accounts ['hpceng']